 Best for Finishing: Eden Foods Toasted Sesame Oil

 Eden Foods also makes an excellent toasted sesame oil, but because of its slightly higher price tag and unrefined finish, it works better as a finishing oil than a cooking oil.
-Eden Foods slow roasts whole sesame seeds in a rotary kiln until their full flavor and aroma is released, and the oil is then expeller-pressed and gently filtered before it’s bottled in a dark, amber glass that helps improve its shelf-life and stability.
+Eden Foods slow roasts whole sesame seeds in a rotary kiln until their full flavor and aroma is released, and the oil is then expeller-pressed and gently filtered before it’s bottled in a dark, amber glass, which can protect light-sensitive contents.
 The end result is a dark, Asian-inspired sesame oil with a nutty flavor and slightly sweet aroma that can enhance the flavor of any cooked dish.

 Best Black: Foods Alive Organic Artisan Cold-Pressed Black Sesame Oil

-Black sesame oil is in a class of its own.
-It has a smokier, nuttier taste that lends itself well to all different types of savory dishes.
-It also has more antioxidants than most other plant oils and is considered antibacterial, anti-fungal, anti-viral, and anti-inflammatory.
+Black sesame oil has a smokier, nuttier taste that lends itself well to all different types of savory dishes.
 And when it comes to the best black sesame oil, the Foods Alive Organic Artisan Cold-Pressed Black Sesame Oil takes top billing.